 8 Tips for managing social anxiety

-There are loads of things you can do to tackle your social anxiety.
-We've listed a few below.
+There are a number of different things you can do to manage your social anxiety.

 1. Join a group of like minded people